Alanaktion/gallery2/README.md

 1. Clone the repository
 2. `composer install`
 3. `cp .env.example .env`
+4. `php artisan key:generate`
-4. Set the path to your images in the filesystem as `GALLERY_PATH` in `.env`
+5. Set the path to your images in the filesystem as `GALLERY_PATH` in `.env`
-5. `npm ci && npm run prod`
+6. `npm ci && npm run prod`
-6. Point your web server to the `public/` directory
+7. Point your web server to the `public/` directory

 ### Authentication